Get Started - Steps to Success

 Phoenix College students have access to hundreds of scholarships that are available to assist both academically deserving students and those who demonstrate financial need.
 These include the Maricopa Foundation online STARS program as well as other scholarships awarded by many other businesses, corporations, and organizations in the community.

-Step 3: Take Your Course Placement Tests
+Step 3: Prepare for & Complete Your Course Placement Tests

 Course placement tests help to determine proper course selection.